This article explains the characteristics of the latex swim cap, as well as its strengths and weaknesses.

 - It is thinner than its silicone counterpart.

-- The latex swim cap has a tight fit because of its thinness.
-Consequently it produces less drag than other types of swim caps.
+The latex swim cap has a tight fit because of its thinness.
+Consequently, it produces less drag than other types of swim caps.
 This also explains why a lot of competitors like them.

 Please note: This is only true when the swim cap is wet and your hair too!
 Putting on a dry swim cap on dry hair is much more difficult.
-If you want to do this, you might be better off using a lycra swim cap).
+If you want to do this, you might be better off using a Lycra swim cap.

-- It can be written on with a marker.
+A latex swim cap can be written on with a marker.
 This can be useful for example in triathlons where you need to write your starting number on the cap.
-However you need to have a swim cap with a light color to do this.
+However, you need to have a swim cap with a light color to do this.

-- Another advantage of its thinness is that it’s easier to put two latex swim caps one on top of the other.
-Certain swimmers like to do this so they can hide the strap of the swim goggles between the two caps and in doing so reduce drag yet feel comfortable.
+Some swimmers like to do this so they can hide the strap of the swim goggles between the two caps and in doing so reduce drag yet feel comfortable.

-A latex swim cap has also a few disadvantages:
+A latex swim cap also has a few disadvantages:

 Another reason for this is that after a while the latex gets attacked by the chlorine found in most swimming pools.
-When that happens the cap starts to get viscous and sticky.
+When that happens, the cap starts to get viscous and sticky.

-- Because of its thinness, it offers less isolation in cold water than other types of caps.
+Because of its thinness, a latex swim cap offers less isolation in cold water than other types of caps.

-- As mentioned above, a latex swim cap comes only in one color per swim cap.
-So if you want to have a funky colored swim cap, you’ll most likely have to pick a silicone or lycra one.
+As mentioned above, a latex swim cap comes only in one color per swim cap.
+So if you want to have a funky colored swim cap, you’ll most likely have to pick a silicone or Lycra one.

 So if you want to have a swim cap with a more interesting shape, such as one of those funny ones with shark fins, you’ll have to resort to other materials, which most likely will be silicone.